 Developing a winning content strategy feels overwhelming at first, but when you simplify it you can remove the overwhelm from the process and create a much more effective and efficient content creation process that makes it easier for you to get your message out there.

-You want to start by thinking about the strategy because everything you create needs to be backed by strategy.
+Like I always say, you want to start by thinking about the strategy because everything you create needs to be backed by strategy.
 I suggest mapping out your content by quarters and months.
-I like to think about the overall goal of the quarter first and then break that down by month so that it doesn’t feel so overwhelming but you are still working towards your bigger goals.
+I like to think about the overall goal and sales focus of the quarter first and then break that down by month so that it doesn’t feel so overwhelming but you are still working towards your bigger goals.

-I use a spreadsheet to map out each month that includes topics for blog posts, emails, social media, and special promotions for each day of the month.
-I also set a goal or focus for each month and try to stick to one main promotional item or lead generator to talk about throughout the month.
+I use a system in Clickup to map out each month that includes topics for blog posts, emails, social media, and special promotions for each day of the month.
 I also have “themes” for each day to make sure that I am sharing the right amount of authority content and connection content.

 Once you set your goal and focus for the month, start by writing in any promotions that you know you’ll need to talk about on certain days.
 Then determine what your blog or podcast topic will be for each week.
 I use my blog as my big piece of content each week and then use that blog post to generate related content for emails and social media so figuring those out first helps me map out the rest of the content.

-After blog posts, I fill in the email and social media topics based on that blog post and daily themes I have set.
-Once I have the whole month mapped out, I batch write the content.
+After blog posts, I fill in the email and social media topics based on that blog post and the daily themes I have set.
+Once I have the whole month mapped out, I batch write the content by week.

 I also recommend creating a content library and topic bank so you can easily reuse and repurpose content.
 I use the content library as a way to store social media posts that I know I will want to use or reference again later.
 I use the topic bank as a way to track topics that I want to talk about for future content.
 Both of these will make it much easier for you to fill in your marketing calendar and write content because you have a starting point.

 Now that you’ve mapped out your content for the month and you know what you need to write, you can batch write your content for easier content creation.
 By doing this, you’ll be more likely to get in a flow of writing and be able to produce your content quicker.
 Plus, since you’ve already taken the time to strategically think through your content, you won’t end up staring at a blinking cursor and can hit the ground running on your writing instead.